gr-yb/yugabyte-differential-backup/differential-backup.md

 # Design

-Differential backups will be implemented with the following additions/modifcations to the [yb_backup.py](https://github.com/yugabyte/yugabyte-db/blob/master/managed/devops/bin/yb_backup.py) program:
+Differential backups will be implemented with the following additions/modifications to the [yb_backup.py](https://github.com/yugabyte/yugabyte-db/blob/master/managed/devops/bin/yb_backup.py) program:

-* Create the manifest with the required meta-data to include table ids, tablet ids, and files in snapshots using  python dictionaries and persiste as JSON in files that are copied off-cluster.
+* Create the manifest with the required meta-data to include table ids, tablet ids, and files in snapshots using  python dictionaries and persisted as JSON in files that are copied off-cluster.
 * Create primitives to copy and restore files.
 Leverage existing directory based primitives.
 * Calculate files to copy off-cluster by comparing with previous backup's manifest.
 * Determine what files to delete off-cluster based on manifest and snapshot files.
 Only when files are deleted from the tserver snapshots will they be removed from off-cluster storage.